Apples contain only small amounts of iron. We can’t depend on apples to meet the required daily doses.

 According to the National Institutes of Health, Office of Dietary Supplements, men need only 8 mg of iron.

 Contrary, women have higher daily iron demands.
 They need about 18 mg of iron per day.
-Pregnant women need even more.
+Pregnant women require even more.
 About 27 mg.
 Iron intake is particularly important for women who want to conceive.
 Eating plant-based foods high in iron seems to increase female fertility!

 Do apples have iron?